THE MONTESSORI PHILOSOPHY

-The Montessori Method was developed by Maria Montessori, an innovative scientist and physician who was deeply interested in understanding child development.
-Using the scientific method and a keen sense of observation, she created materials that were developmentally appropriate and engaging for children to cultivate their independence, concentration and fine motor skills.
-At the core of the Montessori philosophy is the belief that children develop in accordance with their individual needs, and the Montessori classroom is purposefully designed to support and guide children’s development.
-Children are innately curious, and eager to learn and the Montessori classroom provides a stimulating environment for them to explore with their senses.
+The Montessori Method was developed by Dr. Maria Montessori, an innovative scientist and physician who was deeply interested in understanding child development in order to support children’s optimal growth.
+Using the scientific method and a keen sense of observation, she created developmentally appropriate materials to engage children in learning while simultaneously cultivating fine motor skills, independence, confidence, and concentration.
+At the core of the Montessori philosophy is the belief that children develop in accordance with their individual needs, and the Montessori classroom is purposefully designed to support and guide children’s individual development.
+Children are innately curious, and eager to learn and the Montessori classroom provides a stimulating environment for them to explore through their senses.

 Nido de Montessori is a diverse educational community that is deeply committed to the Montessori philosophy.
 The program is tailored to the individual needs of students with an intentional focus on children’s social and emotional development.
 The Montessori classroom has four distinct areas: Practical Life, Sensorial, Language and Math and these are complemented and enhanced by our Inquiry research projects.
 Inquiry based learning is a natural compliment to our Montessori program.
 It offers children the opportunity to develop their critical thinking and problem solving skills in small group research projects.

 At Nido de Montessori, our focus and intention is guided by the process, rather than the end product.
 This fosters the development of children’s metacognition and the mastery of understanding oneself as a learner.
 It is our ultimate goal to ignite children’s passion for learning, exploring and understanding so as to foster a community of lifelong learners.